 This is where you set out the objectives of your project and the message you want to get across.
 You’ll also define your target audience and how your video will be delivered to them.
 You can also provide a steer on the style of animation, voiceover and music if you have anything in mind.
 Other logistical points that are good to know at this stage are deadlines, accessibility considerations, budget requirements and any technical specifications you may have.

-Keep your messaging simple and don’t overload multiple messages into one video - people won’t be able to keep up.
-Also, the days of people sitting through 3-minute videos are over, so try and keep your expectations to between 60 - 90 seconds.
+Keep your messaging simple and don’t overload multiple messages into one video - between 60 - 90 seconds is the ideal length.
 If you really do have a lot to say, then consider splitting your messaging into separate videos and making a series.
 Your viewers are much more likely to watch three 60-second videos than make it all way through one 3-minute video.

 The final script is the second milestone.
 Once this is signed off we can move on to the next stage.

-Avoid jargon and abbreviations unless you’re absolutely sure your audience will know what you’re on about.
-Read your script out aloud to appraise how it sounds when spoken.
+Avoid jargon and abbreviations unless you’re absolutely sure your audience will understand them.
+Read your script aloud to appraise how it sounds when spoken.
 Time yourself reading the script then add on 20% - this will give you a more realistic length for your animation, allowing for pauses and animations to play out.
+And don’t forget to add a call to action at the end.

 3. Visual Treatment